David Pereira

 He has won many awards including twice winning the Sounds Australian Award for the Best Performance of an Australian Composition (Carl Vine's Inner World; David Lumsdaine's Garden of Earthly Delights).
 Apart from the new concertos mentioned above, David Pereira has premiered many other new Australian works, by composers such as Carl Vine, Peter Sculthorpe, Ross Edwards, Nigel Westlake, Elena Kats-Chernin, Mike Nock, Roger Dean, Tristram Cary, Roger Frampton, Anne Boyd and Nigel Butterley.

 He has written three books on cello technique: Eloquent Cello Technique (2003), A Cellist’s Companion (2005) and The Larrikin Cellist (2008).
 He has allowed these publications to fall out of print and expects to improve on them in the near future.

 In 2005 and 2006, David Pereira fell seriously ill.
-He sought hospitalisation (winter of both years) and was diagnosed with Obsessive–compulsive disorder and depression.
+He sought hospitalisation (winter of both years) and was diagnosed with obsessive–compulsive disorder (OCD) and depression.
 Expert psychiatric and psychological interventions eventually proved helpful, but anti-depressants caused tremor that made cello playing impossible.
 By mid-2007 he had recovered completely and discontinued his drug regimen.
 He then quickly returned to full professional functioning.

 From 2008 to 2012 Pereira ran his own cello-focused subscription recital series emanating from the Wesley Music Centre in Canberra and reaching into nearby regional centres.
 In 2008 he made a series of recordings of his performances playing a cello which forms part of the A. E. Smith quartet of musical instruments held by the National Museum of Australia. year he played in solo and chamber capacities in the Arts in the Valley and the Canberra International Music Festival.

 David Pereira is also a composer.
 His piece for cello and piano "Mt.
 Ainslie Rising" was premiered by himself and Tamara Anna Cislowska at the Canberra International Music Festival on 14 May 2013.

 Pereira completed yoga teacher training.
 For a time he taught Yoga in class situation (Vinyasa Flow) but essentially lately it is a private personal practice that he enjoys.
 He generally recommends Yoga practice to his students because he believes that it improves longevity and health, and because the cello playing he teaches is so strongly affected by Yoga Asana and Meditation.

 David is married to cellist and Yoga teacher Gillian Pereira and is father of 7 children.
 The youngest of these is 6 years old in 2017.